 Want to stay tuned to Perennial?
 Join our Perennial newsletter to stay in touch:

 Information & Resources

-Location - PRI's New Office @ the Tiny Diner Farm - 3957 42nd Ave S, Minneapolis
+Location - The Riverview Wine Bar - 3747 42nd Ave S, Minneapolis

-This month we will be reading We will be discussing "Black, White, and Green: Farmers Markets, Race, and the Green Economy" edited by Alison Hope Alkon.
+This month we will be discussing Grass, Soil, Hope: A Journey Through Carbon Country by Courtney White.
 As always, folks are welcome regardless of how far along they are in the book!

 PRI Cold Climate works to build the capacity of our urban farmers.
 Whether you are working as an urban farmer or simply growing your own fresh foods in your backyard, PRI will continue to provide as much education and resources as possible for urban growers throughout the year.